netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

 ..
 Collection note

 .. note::
-    This inventory plugin is part of the `netbox.netbox collection <https://galaxy.ansible.com/netbox/netbox>`_ (version 3.7.1).
+    This inventory plugin is part of the `netbox.netbox collection <https://galaxy.ansible.com/netbox/netbox>`_ (version 3.8.0).

-    You might already have this collection installed if you are using the ``ansible`` package.
-    It is not included in ``ansible-core``.
-    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install netbox.netbox`.